In this blog, we’ll dive into one of the most important parts of a SOC 2 report, the SOC 2 System Description!

 At first glance, a SOC 2 System Description can seem overwhelming.
-However, when you know what to look for (and what not to look for), it becomes easy to pinpoint the specific sections that are relevant to you.
+However, when you know what to look for (and what not to look for), it becomes easy to pinpoint the specific relevant sections.

 What’s Included in the SOC 2 System Description

-A SOC 2 System Description describes an information system that is managed by a Service Organization.
-The System Description is not required to follow a specific format, but it is required to include eight “description criteria” in a Type 1 report, and nine in a Type 2 report.
+A SOC 2 System Description describes an information system managed by a Service Organization.
+The System Description is not required to follow a specific format, but it must include eight “description criteria” in a Type 1 report and nine in a Type 2 report.
 The AICPA defines these criteria in DC-200.

 The Services Offered

 A typical SOC 2 System Description will begin by describing the services offered by the company.
 This can also include a list of features of that service and the delivery methodology.